 You may occasionally find yourself wondering why your toddler repeats a certain unwanted behavior.
-Why does he always bite his sister?
-Why does she throw her food on the floor during mealtime?
-Why does she push other kids on the playground?
+Why do they always bite their sibling?
+Why do they throw food on the floor during mealtime?
+Why do they push other kids on the playground?

 Patterns in behavior